Kym Ng

 Ng has received numerous accolades locally and regionally.

-At the Star Awards, she was recognised with 4 record-breaking Best Variety Show Host wins in 1998, 1999, 2011 and 2013 and two Best Supporting Actress wins in 2018 and 2021.
+At the Star Awards, she was recognised with 4 record-breaking Best Variety Show Host wins in 1998, 1999, 2011 and 2013, two Best Supporting Actress wins in 2018 and 2021, and a Best Actress win in 2024.
 Her win in 1998 made her the first recipient in the former category.
-In 2019, Ng became the twenty-first artiste to receive the coveted All-Time Favourite Artiste in recognition of winning ten Top 10 Most Popular Female Artistes.

 Regionally, Ng was also awarded two Asian Television Awards in 2003 and 2005 and an Asia Rainbow TV Award in 2019.

-Early life
+Education

 Ng was educated at River Valley High School and did pre-university studies (A Levels) at Tanjong Katong Secondary School.

 Career

-Ng was previously a flight stewardess with Singapore Airlines and began her show business career as a singer.
-Subsequently, she joined the MediaCorp's predecessor Television Corporation of Singapore in 1995 and switched to hosting and acting.
-She became known to audiences as host of the popular infotainment programme City Beat alongside Pan Lingling, Lina Ng, Sharon Au and Bryan Wong.
+Ng was previously a flight stewardess with Singapore Airlines.
+She began her show business career as a singer, releasing albums under the recording company, Hype Records.
+Subsequently, she joined the MediaCorp's predecessor Television Corporation of Singapore in 1995.
+Ng's debut acting role was as a courtesan in Strange Encounters III, replacing Margaret Lee as she was injured in a fall and could not act.
+Ng started her hosting career in a similar way as a temporary replacement for one of City Beats host, He Yongfang.

+Ng became known to audiences as host of the popular infotainment programme City Beat alongside Pan Lingling, Lina Ng, Sharon Au and Bryan Wong.
 Her performance in the programme earned Ng her first two wins in the coveted Best Variety Show Host award at the Star Awards.
 In 2001, she left MediaCorp and joined SPH MediaWorks.

+In 2004, Ng acted in her first English drama, Durian King, a local sitcom produced by Channel i, alongside Adrian Pang.
+She would win the award Best Comedy Performance by an Actress in the 2005 Asian Television Awards even though Channel i ceased to exist by then.

-But after four years, SPH MediaWorks merged with MediaCorp and Ng was transferred back to MediaCorp.
+In 2005, SPH MediaWorks merged with MediaCorp and Ng was transferred back to MediaCorp.

 Although bilingual, Ng is most often seen on Chinese language programmes on Channel 8 and Channel U. She is known for her direct connection with the audience and her bubbly nature.
 She often hosts "food reviews" and variety shows.
 Since returning to MediaCorp, Ng has enjoyed success and has hosted more than 150 shows since the start of her television career.